Dev Anand is one of the greatest stars the Hindi Film Industry has seen. Handsome and debonair, he was the epitome of the suave, urban gentleman.

 Dev Anand’s first acting assignment came with Prabhat’s Hum Ek Hain (1946) but the film didn’t do anything substantial for his career.
 However at Prabhat, he met the young choreographer and assistant director of the film, Guru Dutt, thanks to a dhobi’s mix up.
 A deep friendship grew between the two of them.
 They promised each other that if Guru Dutt were to turn filmmaker he would take Dev as his hero and if Dev were to produce a film then he would take Guru Dutt as its Director!

 Ziddi (1948) at Bombay Talkies was Dev’s first success.
 The film, co-starring Kamini Kaushal and directed by Shahid Lateef, is also known for Lata Mangeshkar’s first ever hit song, Chanda Re Ja.
 The following year he turned producer and launched his own banner, Navketan.
-Navketan’s first offering was Afsar (1950) starring Dev and lady love Suraiya and was directed by elder brother Chetan.
+Navketan’s first offering was Afsar (1950) starring Dev and his then lady love Suraiya and was directed by elder brother Chetan.
 A take off on Inspector-General, the film however flopped at the box office in spite of some great music by SD Burman including that great Suraiya solo Nain Deewane.
 Dev, remembering his promise to Guru Dutt invited him to make a film for Navketan.

 Thus 1951 saw the release of Baazi, Guru Dutt’s directorial debut.
 The film, written by actorBalraj Sahni, was a trendsetter of sorts leading to the spate of urban crime thrillers Bollywood churned out in the 1950s.
 The film took Dev Anand playing a man forced to turn to crime to pay for his sick sister’s treatment to dramatic star status.
 It was also the beginning of seeing Dev play mostly hard-bitten characters living in the urban under-belly.
 Baazi kickstarted several careers – Kalpana Kartik, Johnny Walker, Sahir Ludhianvi and changed singer Geeta Dutt’s image entirely.
 Known only for weepy, weepy sad songs and bhajans till then, Baazi made splendid use of the inherent sexiness in her voice as she went ‘western.’